ShimantoRahman/empulse/docs/guide/models/proflogit.rst

 ProfLogit, by default,
-utilizes the EMPC metric as its loss function and is optimized by a real-coded genetic algorithm (RGA).
+utilizes the EMPC metric (:func:`~empulse.metrics.empc_score`) as its loss function and is optimized by a real-coded genetic algorithm (RGA).
 The RGA runs for 1000 iterations, but it can stop early if the loss converges.
 However, ProfLogit offers flexibility in terms of customization.
 You can modify the stopping conditions, use different loss functions, and even change the optimization algorithms.